FeatureBaseDB/www/content/blog/why-oci.md

 In order to aid repeatability and speed deployment, we produced a set of parameterized [Terraform](https://www.terraform.io/) modules for each cloud provider so that we could easily launch clusters with varying instance sizes.
-Provisioning the machines was taking care of by a suite of [Ansible](https://www.ansible.com/) playbooks.
+Provisioning the machines was taken care of by a suite of [Ansible](https://www.ansible.com/) playbooks.
 All of this is contained in the `terraform` and `ansible` subdirectories of our [infrastructure](https://github.com/pilosa/infrastructure) repository on Github.